-Zyprexa (olanzapine) is in a class of medications called atypical antipsychotics.
-Antipsychotic medicines are approved to treat symptoms of schizophrenia that may include hearing voices, seeing things, sensing things that are not there, mistaken beliefs, and unusual suspiciousness.
+Zyprexa is a second generation or atypical antipsychotic medication.
+The drug’s generic name is olanzapine.
+Antipsychotic medicines are used to treat symptoms of schizophrenia, including hearing voices, seeing things, or sensing things that aren’t there and having mistaken beliefs or unusual suspicions.

 Zyprexa FDA Alert

-In April 2005, the FDA issued an alert stating that older patients treated with atypical antipsychotic medicines, such as Zyprexa, for dementia had a higher chance for death than patients who did not take the medicine.
-The FDA stated further that this is not an approved use and has asked the companies that make these medicines to change their labels to include this important information.
+In April 2005, the FDA issued a public health advisory stating that older patients treated with atypical antipsychotic medicines, such as Zyprexa, for dementia had a higher chance for death than patients who didn’t take the medicine.
+The FDA stated further that this isn’t an approved use and asked the companies that make these medicines to change their labels to include this important information.

 Zyprexa Health Risks